Vietnamese Martyrs: The Nguyễn Campaign against Catholicism in the 19th century

 In Nhu Ly near Hue, an elderly Catholic doctor named Simon Hoa was captured and executed.
 He had been sheltering a missionary named Charles Delamotte, whom the villagers had pleaded with him to send away.
 The village was also supposed to erect a shrine for the state-cult, which the doctor also opposed.
-His status and age protected him from being arrested until 1840, when he was put on trial and the judge pleaded (due to his status in Vietnamese society as both an elder and a doctor) with him to publicly recant; when he refused he was publicly executed.
+His status and age protected him from being arrested until 1840 when he was put on trial, and the judge pleaded (due to his status in Vietnamese society as both an elder and a doctor) with him to publicly recant; when he refused, he was publicly executed.

-A peculiar episode occurred in late 1839, when a village in Quang Ngai province called Phuoc Lam was victimized by four men who extorted cash from the villagers under threat of reporting the Christian presence to the authorities.
+A peculiar episode occurred in late 1839, when a village in Quảng Ngãi province called Phuoc Lam was victimized by four men who extorted cash from the villagers under threat of reporting the Christian presence to the authorities.
 The governor of the province had a Catholic nephew who told him about what happened, and the governor then found the four men (caught smoking opium) and had two executed as well as two exiled.
 When a Catholic lay leader then came to the governor to offer their gratitude (thus perhaps exposing what the governor had done), the governor told him that those who had come to die for their religion should now prepare themselves and leave something for their wives and children; when news of the whole episode came out, the governor was removed from office for incompetence.

 Many officials preferred to avoid execution because of the threat to social order and harmony it represented, and resorted to use of threats or torture in order to force Catholics to recant.
 Many villagers were executed alongside priests according to mission reports.
 The emperor died in 1841, and this offered respite for Catholics.
 However, some persecution still continued after the new emperor took office.
 Catholic villages were forced to build shrines to the state cult.
 The missionary Father Pierre Duclos (quoted above) died in prison in after being captured on the Saigon river in June 1846.
 The boat he was traveling in, unfortunately contained the money that was set for the annual bribes of various officials (up to 1/3 of the annual donated French mission budget for Cochinchina was officially allocated to 'special needs') in order to prevent more arrests and persecutions of the converts; therefore, after his arrest, the officials then began wide searches and cracked down on the Catholic communities in their jurisdictions.
 The amount of money that the French mission societies were able to raise made the missionaries a lucrative target for officials that wanted cash, which could even surpass what the imperial court was offering in rewards.
 This created a cycle of extortion and bribery which lasted for years.